HenrikBengtsson/ucsf-vpn/README.md

 VPN Protocol:
 Different versions of OpenConnect support different VPN protocols.
-Specifying '--protocol=juniper' (default), results in using 'openconnect' option '--juniper' which has been confirmed to work when using OpenConnect 7.08.
+Using '--protocol=nc' (default) has been confirmed to work when using OpenConnect 7.08, and '--protocol=pulse' for OpenConnect 8.10.
-Specifying '--protocol=pulse' results in 'openconnect' option '--protocol=pulse' which has been confirmed to work when using OpenConnect 8.10 but does not work with OpenConnect 7.08.
+The 'nc' protocol specifies the old "Juniper Network Connect" protocol, and 'pulse' the newer "Pulse Secure" protocol.
+For older version of OpenConnect that recognizes neither, specify '--protocol=juniper', which will results in using 'openconnect' legacy option '--juniper'.

 Pulse Secure GUI configuration:
 Calling 'ucsf-vpn start --method=pulse --gui' will, if missing,